| LATEST SNIPPET

 Promoter, Neil Upchurch, who had a profound impact

+on her life and career choices.
 Today she is the proud owner of Thunderhill

 Raceway, an ASA sanctioned track in Kyle, Texas,